Home > Desserts > Sign From Above Cake (Halloween Cake)

 Cake

-• Please note: To make the 4 layered cake you see pictured; you’ll need to double the cake recipe only.
+• Please note: To make the 6 layered cake you see pictured; youโ€™ll need to double the cake recipe only.
 All other measurements are enough to fill, crumb coat and finish decorating the cake.

-• To crumb coat your cake, add a dab of cream cheese frosting onto an 8”cake board or flat serving plate.
+• Adding the first layer – To crumb coat your cake, add a dab of cream cheese frosting onto an 20cm / 8-inch cake board or flat serving plate.
 Use a small offset spatula to spread the frosting around before adding the first cake layer.
-Gently press down the center of the cake layer to make sure it’s stuck to the frosting underneath.
+Gently press down the center of the cake layer to make sure itโ€™s stuck to the frosting underneath.

-• Use a cake scraper (otherwise known as a bench scraper) to smoothen out the frosting on the sides and top.
+• To crumb coat the cake – Add more frosting around the top and sides of the cake.
+Use the small spatula to smoothen out the top and sides of the cake, taking care to fill in any gaps in between each layer of cake.
+Use a cake scraper (otherwise known as a bench scraper) to smoothen out the frosting on the sides and top.
 Get it as neat as you can.
-This should just be a neat, thin layer of frosting which is aimed at trapping any cake crumbs so that random bits of cake crumbs don’t show up on the final layer of frosting.
+This should just be a neat, thin layer of frosting which is aimed at trapping any cake crumbs so that random bits of cake crumbs donโ€™t show up on the final layer of frosting.
+Chill for 2 hours or overnight.

-• To crumb coat the cake, add Swiss meringue buttercream frosting around the side of the cake starting at the bottom, making your way to the top.
+• Final layer of frosting – Pipe more Swiss meringue buttercream frosting around the side of the cake starting at the bottom, making your way to the top.
 Add frosting on top.
 Smoothen out using an offset spatula.
-It doesn’t have to be perfect; we’re coming back to it.
+To smoothen out, use a cake scraper to go around the cake until itโ€™s smooth.
+Then use the cake scraper to smoothen out the top.

 Notes